zycalice/notes/docs/machine_learning.md

 * Model: usually refers to the mathematical structure of by which the prediction 𝑦𝑖 is made from the input 𝑥𝑖.
    * Parameters (if any) and hyper-parameters: the parameters of the model that needs to be trained/optimized to obtain the best prediction.
 Can be optimized using MLE or MAP.
 Some non-parametric models like KNN or Decision Tree does not have parameters, but have hypter-parameters like number of neighbors or tree depth, which is pre-determined can be optimized through cross validation.
 * Objective function: training loss + regularization
+  * regularization typically reduces the "strength" of the weights or parameters to prevent overfitting
-* Optimization using on testing and validation data
+* Optimization using testing and validation data
    * Optimize the model by changing the parameters to achieve the lowest objective function and thus the best prediction
    * Minimize the objective loss function: closed-form solution, gradient descent
    * A simple decision tree achieves a similar goal by maximizing information gain
-* Evaluation metrics using on testing data (accuracy, f-score, auc)
+* Evaluation metrics using testing data (accuracy, f-score, auc)

 ([reference](https://xgboost.readthedocs.io/en/latest/tutorials/model.html))